Frank Giorgini

 Frank Giorgini (born 1947) was an artist and educator specializing in ceramic techniques, including tile and percussion instruments.
-He teaches courses on architectural tile design at Parsons The New School for Design in New York.
+He taught courses on architectural tile design at Parsons The New School for Design in New York.

 Mosaic tiles

 Giorgini was commissioned by the New York Metropolitan Transportation Authority to design a mosaic for the Whitehall St. subway station.
 Passages was installed in 2000.
 His book, Handmade Tiles: Designing, Making, Decorating (ISBN 9781579902711), is a standard reference for making ceramic tiles.

 Hand percussion instruments

 He studied the traditional ceramic techniques of Nigeria.
 In collaboration with percussionist Jamey Haddad developed a modern Udu drum.
 Some of his hand-made drums are in the permanent collection of the Metropolitan Museum of Art in New York.